 The infections that account for the majority of health care-associated infections include:

-In additon, two important organisms in the area of health care-associated infections are Clostridium difficile and Methicillin Resistant Staphylococcus aureus (MRSA).
-Overuse and misuse of antibiotics contribute to rising rates of these types of infections.
+In addition, two important organisms in the area of health care-associated infections are Clostridium difficile and Methicillin Resistant Staphylococcus aureus (MRSA).
+Overuse and misuse of antibiotics contribute to increased rates of these types of infections and growing antibiotic resistance.
 Read more about antibiotic resistance and what can be done to prevent this here.
 Hand hygiene, which includes hand-washing and the use of alcohol-based hand sanitizer, is one of the most important pieces of HAI prevention.
 The following links provide more information about hand hygiene:

 Centers for Disease Control and Prevention: Hand Hygiene in Healthcare Settings http://www.cdc.gov/handhygiene/